 "I have you to thank, and I have everybody here to thank, and it means a lot to me and, uh, I’m gonna go home now.
 Okay?"

 To this day, there is speculation as to whether Michaels really did injure his knee to the point where he had to give up the title.
 The abandonment of the title only intensified the tension between Shawn Michaels and many people in the back.

-Shawn Michaels would, of course, later go on to ‘screw’ Bret Hart at Survivor Series 1997 in what was a shock to the entire locker room.
+Of course, Shawn Michaels would later go on to ‘screw’ Bret Hart at Survivor Series 1997 in what was a shock to the entire locker room.
 By conspiring with Vince to change a result without his opposition knowing, Michaels had betrayed the entire locker room – Undertaker was legitimately furious.